7 Ways to Make Your Employee Benefit Presentations Fun

 #5 - Collaborate with Peers on the Presentation

-There is nothing wrong with collaborating on the presentation, with a peer or another member of your human resources team.
+It is sometimes beneficial to collaborate with others (with a peer or another member of your human resources team) on the presentation.
 Instead of being the lone wolf at the front of the room, ask a colleague to make the presentation with you.
-Some possible ideas are that you could ask the corporate wellness representative to help you talk about this added perk or include someone from your company's retirement fund administrator.
-This will add a second voice to it, keeping the audience interested as you take turns presenting information.
+Some possible ideas are that you could ask the corporate wellness representative to help you talk about an added perk or include someone from your company's retirement fund administrator.
+This will add a second voice, keeping the audience interested as you take turns presenting information.

 #6 - Provide Short Snippets of Information

 You need to avoid offering too much or too little information during an employee benefits presentation.
 You should provide useful information in short snippets as much as possible.
-When you hit a topic that requires 10 discussion points, try to whittle them down to about 5 points if you can without sacrificing the information.
-In any benefits communications effort, this will help you to get your main points across without overwhelming the listeners.
-Remember, you can always supplement your presentation with a personal meeting with any of the attendees, email follow-up, or a second session that goes into greater detail on a specific benefit if requested.
+When you hit a topic that requires 10 discussion points, try to whittle them down to about 5 points if you can without sacrificing important information.
+In any benefits communications effort, this will help you get your main points across without overwhelming the listeners.
+Remember, you can always supplement your presentation with a personal meeting with any of the attendees, email follow-up, or hold a second session that goes into greater detail about a specific benefit.

 #7 - Always Welcome Questions at the End

-Follow a couple, or all, of the tips outlined above and you should have no issues with your next employee benefits presentation.
-Keep it interesting, fun, and to the point for the biggest impact.
+The tips outlined above should provide guidance.
+Keep your presentation interesting, fun, and to the point for the biggest impact.